 The Banking Group enters into derivatives (interest rate swaps) to manage it's interest rate risk.
 Cash flow hedge accounting is applied to swaps taken out to hedge floating rate loans and funding.
+Fair value hedge accounting is applied to swaps taken out to hedge fixed rate funding and investments.

-The rapidly changing interest rate environment has meant that the New Zealand retail interest rates have not moved in step with benchmark interest rates and term deposit rates have been below the benchmark interest rates.
-This divergence creates heightened risk of hedges not demonstrating an effective hedge relationship in order to qualify for hedge accounting and a greater level of ineffectiveness being recognised on those hedges that do continue to meet the requirements for hedge accounting.
-As a result, the Banking Group could experience significant volatility in the Income Statement from changes in the fair value of the derivatives.
+In the prior year the rapidly changing interest rate environment has meant that the New Zealand retail interest rates have not moved in step with benchmark interest rates and term deposit rates have been below the benchmark interest rates.
+This divergence creates heightened risk of hedges not demonstrating